sendgridlabs/go-kinesis/kinesis-cli/README.md

 ## Setup

-You can either install the kinesis-cli using `goinstall`:
+You can either install the kinesis-cli using `go get` or `go install`:
 (TODO: verify this works)

-    $ goinstall github.com/sendgridlabs/go-kinesis/kinesis-cli
+    $ go install github.com/sendgridlabs/go-kinesis/kinesis-cli

 or build it and run it from the kinesis-cli folder: